Skip to content

 When you first log in to PhotoPrism, the username for the initial super admin account is admin and the password is photoprismpi.

-You can also connect to the server via SSH with the username ubuntu and password ubuntu.
+You can also connect to the server via SSH on standard port 22 using the username pi and password raspberry.

 Danger